La Salle hosts Grant and Duquesne

 Duquesne Dukes (18-9, 8-6 A-10) at La Salle Explorers (13-14, 7-7 A-10)

+The Dukes have gone 8-6 against A-10 opponents.
+Duquesne leads the A-10 with 10.9 offensive rebounds per game led by Austin Rotroff averaging 2.6.

+The Explorers and Dukes square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Khalil Brantley is scoring 14.3 points per game and averaging 4.6 rebounds for the Explorers.
+TOP PERFORMERS: Khalil Brantley is averaging 14.3 points, 4.1 assists and 1.5 steals for the Explorers.
 Josh Nickelberry is averaging 2.0 made 3-pointers over the last 10 games for La Salle.

 Grant is scoring 15.6 points per game and averaging 4.7 rebounds for the Dukes.
-Jimmy Clark III is averaging 1.7 made 3-pointers over the last 10 games for Duquesne.
+Jimmy Clark III is averaging 13.7 points and 4.7 rebounds over the last 10 games for Duquesne.

 LAST 10 GAMES: Explorers: 5-5, averaging 70.1 points, 34.3 rebounds, 12.6 assists, 6.4 steals and 2.7 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 69.4 points per game.